-- The proposed number of Seasonal Workers You will need (final numbers are to be confirmed following the completion of Your labour market testing and approval by the department); - The intended recruitment arrangements, including: - o The proposed arrival and departure dates for the Seasonal Workers - Where the Seasonal Workers will work (such as farm location) either Your Organisation or a Host Organisation (see further advice below) - The accommodation for the Seasonal Workers (must be an address approved in an approved Accommodation Plan) - o Transport see below for further information on transport arrangements; and - The contingency plan to ensure Seasonal Workers have access to a minimum average of 30 hours of work a week, for the duration of the Placement, if the original plan is no longer viable (refer to the contingency plan section) - The estimated gross pay and likely deductions for Seasonal Workers - The Welfare and Wellbeing Support Person/s; and - Any other information requested by the department.
+- The proposed number of Seasonal Workers You will need (final numbers are to be confirmed following the completion of Your labour market testing and approval by the department); - The intended recruitment arrangements, including: - The proposed arrival and departure dates for the Seasonal Workers - Where the Seasonal Workers will work (such as farm location) either Your Organisation or a Host Organisation (see further advice below) - Note Seasonal Workers can only be recruited in locations advised as an eligible postcode on the PALM scheme website. - The accommodation for the Seasonal Workers (must be an address approved in an approved Accommodation Plan) - o Transport see below for further information on transport arrangements; and - The contingency plan to ensure Seasonal Workers have access to a minimum average of 30 hours of work a week, for the duration of the Placement, if the original plan is no longer viable (refer to the contingency plan section) - The estimated gross pay and likely deductions for Seasonal Workers - The Welfare and Wellbeing Support Person/s; and - Any other information requested by the department.